Juniper-SE/Apstra_IBA_Probes/README.md

 > [!IMPORTANT]
 > The examples in this repository are provided for educational purposes and are expected to be tested and customised to your specific needs before deploying them in your production blueprints.

-## Content of this repository
-Here are some examples of IBA probes we have looked at since `4.2.1`.

-1) Ping Mesh
-2) Device Uptime
-3) System Alarm
-4) OSPF Neighbor
-5) Interface Flap
-6) OS Version Compliance
-7) DDoS Protection Protocols
-8) Interface Queue
-9) Lightweight Loop Detection

 ## How to use this repository?

 ### For Apstra 5.0.0 onwards